Dreycey/PhageBox/README.md

 ### Arduino sketch example

-This example uses an Arduino sketch to import the library and initialize the PhageBox embeded software.
+This example uses an Arduino sketch to import the PhageBox library and initialize the embedded software.
 This sketch is also available here: `PhageBox/arduino
 /phageBox_controller/phageBox_controller.ino`

 ```